 Please do let your teacher know if your child is finding the homework too difficult or takes a long time to complete it.
-If homework is taking too long, or if your child does not understand it, parents are encouraged to stop the activity and write a note in the homework diary, or in the message book.
+If homework is taking too long, or if your child does not understand it, parents are encouraged to stop the activity and write a note in the homework diary (Reception and KS1) or email the class teacher (KS2).